A hybrid approach to long-term binary neutron-star simulations: Results

 The evolutions in Fig.~\ref{fig:IG_1D_cfc_vs_cowling} report a well-known behaviour (see, \eg \cite{Font02c, Dimmelmeier06, Radice2013c}), namely, that the oscillations are more rapidly damped in the case of a fixed spacetime, simply because the dynamical coupling between the evolution of matter and the gravitational field is broken and a larger amount of mass is lost at the surface.
 Stated differently, in the Cowling approximation the gravitational fields cannot react to the local under- or overdensities caused by oscillations and matter is more easily lost from the stellar surface at each oscillation.
 When the spacetime is evolved, on the other hand, the amplitude of the oscillations is damped because of a small but nonzero numerical bulk viscosity~\cite{CerdaDuran2010, Chabanov2023}.

 What matters most in this test is that the frequencies of the numerical oscillations match the expected oscillation eigenfrequencies computed perturbatively, either in a fixed or in a dynamical spacetime.
-To this scope, Fig.~\ref{fig:IG_1D_cfc_fft} reports the power spectral density (PSD) of the Fourier transform of the function $\rho_{c}(t)$ over the $10\,\mathrm{ms}$ evolution of model \texttt{BU0-dyn} and compares it with the perturbative frequencies of the fundamental radial-oscillation mode ($F$-mode) and of its first overtone ($H_1$)~\cite{Dimmelmeier06}.
-The relative differences between the two frequencies is $0.8\%$ for the $F$-mode and $0.7\%$ for the $H_1$-mode, with the numerical mode being systematically smaller, as expected from a nonlinear solution in a linear regime.
+To this scope, Fig.~\ref{fig:IG_1D_cfc_fft} reports the power spectral density (PSD) of the Fourier transform of the function $\rho_{c}(t)$ over the $10\,\mathrm{ms}$ evolution of model \texttt{BU0-dyn} and compares it with the perturbative frequencies of the fundamental radial-oscillation mode ($F$-mode), its first overtone ($H_1$) and second overtone ($H_2$)~\cite{Font02c}.
+The relative difference between the two frequencies is $-0.07\%$ for the $F$-mode, $-0.43\%$ for the $H_1$-mode, and $-0.61\%$ for the $H_2$-mode, respectively, with the numerical mode being systematically smaller, as expected from a nonlinear solution in a linear regime.
 Overall, the high accuracy of these results provide us with the first evidence of the correct implementation of the CFC approximation in \BHACns.